Telecom Terminology and Acronyms

 Speaker Phone – Speaker and microphone built into the telephone base, used for hands-free communication, paging and intercom communication.

-Station – Simply another word for telephone.
+Station – Simply another word for the telephone.
 For example, the telephone station may be one of many extensions on a PBX system.

 Station Hunting – A feature allowing an incoming call to a busy phone to be routed to the next idle phone in a pre-determined group of phones.